 The first stop of the day was the enchanting Pileh Lagoon.
 This was a gorgeous spot where they anchored the boat and we were able to jump off and swim in the super inviting water.
 We got lucky and attracted the attention of a hungry little monkey while we were there.
 Our tour guides threw us some bananas and the monkey came right up to us to get them.
 SO cool! 😀

 Our last stop was the spectacular and undeveloped Bamboo Island.
 Here we were able to snorkel some more and hang out on the gorgeous white sand beach.
-There was also a private area a short walk away that me and my fiancé snuck off to to relax on the sand and get lost in the most remarkable views we have ever seen.
+There was also a private area a short walk away that my fiancé and I snuck off to.
+We relaxed on the sand and get lost in the most remarkable views we have ever seen.

 What to Wear:

-Make sure to wear a bathing suit and a cute cover up on your Phi Phi Islands budget snorkeling day.
+Make sure to wear a bathing suit and a cute cover-up on your Phi Phi Islands budget snorkeling day.
 The majority of the day you will be in the water snorkeling or at beaches soaking up the sun and views.
 If you burn easily, you should also consider bringing a shirt or a rash guard to put on over your bathing suit while snorkeling.
 Funny enough, I got burned on my butt cheeks!
-Oops. 😂 I wore this amazing one piece bathing suit from Asos with a scarf I bought in Chiang Mai as a coverup.
+Oops. 😂

 Other important things to bring: